-Marking items as not visible will hide them from the customer menu and you cannot receive orders for them.
+Hiding items removes them from the customer menu and you cannot receive orders for them.
 Marking products as not orderable means they will be visible to customers but they cannot add them to the cart.
 Out of stock items will be greyed out in the customer menu, but you first need to set up stock features.

 Translations give the option to show your store catalog in different languages.
 It is an important feature if your store is located in an area inhabited by multi-lingual people.
 Translations may also apply if you offer products originating from different regions e.g. Chinese cuisines and Spanish dishes.
 Providing native translation to these dishes will make them more attractive to your customers.

 Option Groups can be used if a store wishes to present a product with more options.
 Option groups can be used for upselling, promotions and for ingredient or product type selection.
 One product can be associated with multiple option groups where each option group has more than one option.

 Price Variants give store managers an option to have different prices for a product.
 A price variant can have its own price defined similar to the main store product.
 However, there should be a distinguishing factor between the main product and the price variant e.g. the variant should have different ingredient(s), size, type, etc.

 You can associate a product with one or more characteristics.
 Generally, a characteristic is descriptive of the nature of ingredients used when preparing the specific product.
 A characteristic can be an allergen.
 Characteristics appear on the customer menu alongside product name and price.